castorini/anserini/docs/regressions-core17.md

  -storePositions -storeDocvectors -storeRawDocs >& log.core17.pos+docvectors+rawdocs &
 ```

-The directory `/path/to/nyt_corpus/` should be the root directory of TREC Core2017 collection, i.e., `ls /path/to/nyt_corpus/`
+The directory `/path/to/nyt_corpus/` should be the root directory of the [New York Times Annotated Corpus](https://catalog.ldc.upenn.edu/LDC2008T19), i.e., `ls /path/to/nyt_corpus/`
 should bring up a bunch of subdirectories, `1987` to `2007`.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).